Sivapriya27/Sivapriya27/README.md

 🎓 Doing my **Master of Science in Computer Science** at the University of Minnesota 🏫

-🎓 Graduated with **First Class Distinction** in B.Tech CSE from SRM University 🧙‍♀️
+🎓 Graduated with **First Class Distinction** in Bachelor of Technology in Computer Science and Engineering from SRM University 🧙‍♀️

 🧠 I'm a **Graduate Research Assistant** at UMN Neuroscience Dept., building software and analyzing data to help treat neurogenic damage.
    Yes, I play with patient data.
 Responsibly! 😇